spgarcica/rNets/examples/example_imine_thermo/README.txt

 to compose both figures into a single figure.

-The files in c) are the non-simplified reaction network of Figure 3a, included in the SI as Figure SX.
-The files in d) are the non-simplified reaction network of Figure 3b, included in the SI as Figure SY.
+The files in c) are the non-simplified reaction network of Figure 3a, included in the SI as Figure S3.
+The files in d) are the non-simplified reaction network of Figure 3b, included in the SI as Figure S4.

 To illustrate the generation of any of these figures I will use as example the generation of Figure 3a.